cnerg/cnerg.github.com/source/people/main.rst

 Employment Opportunties
 -----------------------------

-We are currently seeking a:
+We are currently seeking:

-* `post-doctoral associate in the area of agent-based fuel cycle optimization <../jobs/post-doc-2014-cyclus.html>`_
+* graduate research assistant in the area of agent-based fuel cycle optimization

 Alumni